lowRISC/opentitan/hw/dv/sv/csr_utils/doc/index.md

 ### CSR sequence framework
 The [cip_lib]({{< relref "hw/dv/sv/cip_lib/doc" >}}) includes a virtual sequence named `cip_base_vseq`,
-that provides a common framework for all testbenchs to run these CSR test sequences and add exclusions.
+that provides a common framework for all testbenches to run these CSR test sequences and add exclusions.